DevExpress/devextreme-documentation/api-reference/_hidden/dxDropDownButtonItem/onClick.md

 #include common-ref-eventparam

 ##### field(e.jQueryEvent): jQuery.Event
-The jQuery event that caused the handler execution.
+The jQuery event that caused handler execution.
 Deprecated in favor of the **event** field.

 ##### field(e.model): Object
 Model data.
-Available only if you use Knockout.
+Available only with the use of Knockout.

 ---
 <!-- Description goes here -->